Azure-Samples/frontdoor-app-gateway-path-limit-bypass/README.md

 ![Environment](./media/1.5.png)

+> [!WARNING]
+> For test the concept and demonstration purposes, we adopted a very simplified architecture.
+We recomment to check [MCSB - Microsoft cloud security benchmark](https://learn.microsoft.com/en-us/security/benchmark/azure/overview) to see the best practices of security adopted globally for many customers in cloud architects.

 ## Create enviroment
 Major part of the environment is created by Azure CLi, and some another is by Azure Portal, for better undertanding of concepts.